Zanzibar Revolution Day

 There is also a wreath-laying ceremony that takes place every year on this date at Abeid Karume’s grave.
 Because this holiday is a public one in Tanzania, it’s a non-working day for most people, and schools, public offices, and businesses are closed.

-The History Of Zanzibar Revolution Day In Tanzania
+The History of Zanzibar Revolution Day in Tanzania

 Located off the eastern coast of Africa, Zanzibar is a Tanzanian archipelago that consists of a series of islands, with the main one being Unguja (Zanzibar).
 It was a British protectorate, but that ended on December 10th, 1963.
-When the protectorate ended, Sultan Jamshid bin Abdullah would become the country’s ruler as the country became a constitutional monarchy.
+When the protectorate ended, Sultan Jamshid bin Abdullah became the country’s ruler as the country became a constitutional monarchy.

-Observing Zanzibar Revolution Day In Tanzania
+Observing Zanzibar Revolution Day in Tanzania

 Where is it celebrated?